keithbphillips/esp8266-weather/README.md

 The .ino code switches the ESP into low power mode and wakes up every five minutes to take readings.
 Tweak the sleep number to adjust the interval.

+UPDATE ON LOW POWER SETTING:  This appears to occassionally cause DHT22 chip to fail to power up properly and the whole thing will hang after a day or so.
+I guess more research is needed to figure out why that happens.
+I've removed the code on mine to only do a 5 minute delay and not go into low power.
+It doesn't hang up any more.

 I'll keep trying to improve the instructions and other stuff here as I get time.

 Added another Arduino code file for saving to a local Python Flask app.